OpenDriveLab/OpenScene/README.md

 </center>

-> Sweep:
+> - Sweep: the number of LiDAR frames accumulated for occupancy generation.
-> Flow:
+> - Flow: the annotation of motion direction and velocity for each occupancy grid.
-> X: We will release full semantic labels of grids in future updates for boosting open-vocabulary detection.
+> - X: we will release full semantic labels of grids in future updates for boosting open-vocabulary detection.

 <!---